How Does Cialis Work and What to Do If It Doesn’t

 How Does Cialis Work?

-ED medications are all very similar, so it’s easy to paint with wide brush strokes when we talk about how ED meds work.
-Tadalafil, the active ingredient in Cialis, works the same way as the sildenafil used in Viagra, the avanafil used in Stendra or the vardenafil used in Levitra.
+Oral ED medications are all very similar, so it’s easy to paint with wide brush strokes when we talk about how oral ED meds work.
+Tadalafil, the active ingredient in Cialis, works in a similar way as the sildenafil used in Viagra, the avanafil used in Stendra and the vardenafil used in Levitra.

-These medications are all categorized as phosphodiesterase type 5 or PDE5 inhibitors, which help improve blood flow to the smooth muscles in your penis.
+These medications are all categorized as phosphodiesterase type 5 or PDE5 inhibitors, which help improve blood flow to the penis.

 How Long Does Cialis Take to Work?

 This medication kicks in pretty reliably as well.
-For most people, Cialis typically begins working within 30 minutes to one hour.
+For most people, Cialis typically begins working within 30 minutes to two hours.

 A daily dose works for you around-the-clock, helping you to have an erection anytime you get aroused.
 As-needed doses, on the other hand, might work for up to 36 hours, again depending on how you’ve been instructed to use it.